 A breakdown of each ingredient and their impact on supporting the immune system is below.
-As always, every statement is backed by published clinical research denoted by the reference number in parenthesis (#)
+As always, every statement is backed by published clinical research denoted by the reference number in parenthesis (Ref #)

 Vitamin C is an essential and foundational component of immune support.
-Research indicates that Vitamin C can reduce flu and cold symptoms in 85% of patients who take the supplement vs a control group.
+Research indicates that Vitamin C can reduce flu and cold symptoms in 85% of patients who take the supplement versus a control group.
 Vitamin C also improves components of the human immune system including antimicrobial and natural killer cell activities, lymphocyte proliferation, chemotaxis, and delayed-type hypersensitivity.
 Vitamin C contributes to maintaining the redox integrity of cells and protecting them during the inflammatory response from illness.
-(1) (9)
+(Ref# 1) (Ref# 9)

 Vitamin B6 is closely linked with healthy immune function, and low levels have been associated with infection / immune compromise.
-Studies indicate large doses of Vitamin B6 do not produce benefits beyond those observed with moderate supplementation, so dosage for the Immune Support formula have been carefully selected for the greatest effect.
-(3)
+Studies indicate large doses of Vitamin B6 do not produce benefits beyond those observed with moderate supplementation, so dosage for the Immune Support formula have been carefully selected for positive effect without waste.
+(Ref# 3)

 Vitamin B12 plays an important role in immune system regulation.
-Studies indicate that antibody-dependent cell-mediated cytotoxicity (ADCC) is supported by B12 and B12 might play an important role in cellular immunity, especially relative to CD8+ cells and the natural killer (NK) cell system (4)
+Studies indicate that antibody-dependent cell-mediated cytotoxicity (ADCC) is supported by B12 and B12 might play an important role in cellular immunity, especially relative to CD8+ cells and the natural killer (NK) cell system (Ref# 4)

 Vitamin D has been shown as a powerful anti-viral in studies.
-One of which indicates that Vitamin D can inhibit HCV infectious virus production and be an effective treatment against Hepatitis (2)
+One of which indicates that Vitamin D can inhibit HCV infectious virus production and be an effective treatment against Hepatitis (Ref# 2)

 Vitamin E has been clinically studied in vivo to enhance certain clinically relevant indexes of T-cell-mediated function.
-Vitamin E helps support the immune system, especially when under stress, andwhen combined with Vitamin C and A may participate in cancer prevention (5)
+Vitamin E helps support the immune system, especially when under stress, and when combined with Vitamin C and A may participate in some cancer response systems (Ref# 5)

-Selenium is known to influence the functioning of all components of the immune system and its ability to respond to infections and cancers (6).
-Selenium has been studied for its anti-viral properties and is necessary for optimal immune function (7)
+Selenium is known to influence the functioning of all components of the immune system and its ability to respond to infections and some cancers (Ref# 6).
+Selenium has been studied for its potential anti-viral properties and is necessary for optimal immune function (Ref# 7)